Are probiotics good for dogs? Dog probiotics, explained

 Supplements designed specifically for canines are the safest way to add probiotics to your dog’s diet.
 If you follow the dosage instructions provided on the label, you’re unlikely to run into any problems.

-However, it is possible for a dog to experience side effects from probiotics, particularly when supplementation first starts or if they are put on a very high dose.
+But it's possible for a dog to experience side effects from probiotics, particularly when supplementation first starts or if they are put on a very high dose.
 Side effects may include:

 • Excess gas